libialany/pycheck/README.md

 ## Installation

 Currently, this module is not available through PyPI so you must clone the repo and drag the pycheck folder into your project directory.
-You will also require the beautifulsoup4 module and the win10toast module.

 ## Usage